ShizukaDonaghue/happy-beans/README.md

 # UXD - User Experience Design

 ## User Stories
-Based on the concept of a recipe-sharing website, the following 6 Epics were created for the application's features.
+Based on the concept of a recipe-sharing site, the following 6 Epics were created for the application's features.
 These epics were then further developed into 28 User Stories.

 ### EPIC: User Account